pierre-rouleau/p4.el/README.rst

   and ``update``.
 - The ``p4-blame`` command makes use of ``p4 annotate`` if your server supports it, and so is much faster.
-The annotation also includes a snippet from the change description if there's space.
+The annotation also includes a snippet from the change description if there’s space.
 - Diffs are opened in diff-mode, and you can jump from a line in a hunk to the corresponding line in the source.
 - Support for Unicode characters.
 (If the Perforce server is not